laravel/bootcamp.laravel.com/resources/docs/deleting-chirps.md

-# Editing Chirps
+# Deleting Chirps

-Let's add a feature that's missing from other popular bird-themed microblogging platforms, the ability to edit Chirps!
+Sometimes no amount of editing can fix a message, so let's give our users the ability to delete their Chirps.

+Hopefully you're starting to get the hang of things now.
+We think you'll be impressed how quickly we can add this feature.

 ## Route

-First we will update our routes file to enable the `update` route for our resource controller:
+We'll start again by updating our routes to enable the `destroy` action:

 ```php filename=routes/web.php
 <?php